dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Create Web App](images/11050-CreateWebApp.png)

 1. Once the Web App is deployed, its blade will open in the portal.
-When it does, click the "**Deployment options**" button along the left, then click "**Choose Source**" and then select **"Local Git Repository**"
+When it does, click the "**Deployment options**" button along the left, then click "**Choose Source**" and then select **"Local Git Repository**":

     ![Setup git repo](images/11060-SetupGitRepo.png)